-NCPA provides wholesale power to Cities and utilities, typically known as NCPA members, only via the utility grid.
-Since NCPA does not have retail customers, no customer notification protocols are in place.
+NCPA has no retail customers, so no customer notification protocols are in place.
 However, NCPA is the primary point of contact between PG&E PSPS and its member utilities.
-Formal procedures are currently in place, NCPA-PM-501, to notify NCPA member utilities of de-energization activities.
+Formal procedures are currently in draft form to notify NCPA member utilities of de-energization activities and the protocol has been implemented several times in 2019.